nathants/posts/005_performant_batch_processing_with_bsv_s4_and_presto/readme.md

 we looked at scaling python batch processing [vertically](/posts/scaling-python-data-processing-vertically) and [horizontally](/posts/scaling-python-data-processing-horizontally). we [refactored](/posts/refactoring-common-distributed-data-patterns-into-s4) the details of distributed compute out of our code. we discovered a [reasonable baseline](/posts/discovering-a-baseline-for-data-processing-performance) for data processing performance on a single cpu core.

-let's build on these experiences and revisit the [nyc taxi](https://registry.opendata.aws/nyc-tlc-trip-records-pds/) dataset. we'll use [presto](https://prestodb.io/) as a performance and correctness baseline to evaluate identical analyis with [bsv](https://github.com/nathants/bsv) on a [s4](https://github.com/nathants/s4) cluster.
+let's build on these experiences and revisit the [nyc taxi](https://registry.opendata.aws/nyc-tlc-trip-records-pds/) dataset. we'll use [presto](https://prestodb.io/) as a performance and correctness baseline to evaluate identical analysis with [bsv](https://github.com/nathants/bsv) on a [s4](https://github.com/nathants/s4) cluster.

 we'll be working with the [nyc taxi](https://registry.opendata.aws/nyc-tlc-trip-records-pds/) dataset in the aws region where it lives, us-east-1. bandwidth between ec2 and s3 is only free within the same region, so make sure you are in us-east-1 if you are following along.